1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 - being right 52% of the time

-Simmons and Renaissance do NOT time the market as we think of it.
+Simons and Renaissance do NOT time the market as we think of it.
 They are micro traders jumping in and out of positions in seconds or less.

 When it comes to timing the bottom of a correction not even Simons can do it.
 He nearly abandoned his time tested, profit minting strategy to short the market on December 24th, 2018.